JonathanMEdwards/subtext10/doc/language.md

 When a program executes (including formulas), exactly one of the following things will happen:

 1. The program crashes.
 A crash indicates a programming error, not a user error: some condition has arisen that ought to be impossible.
-A crash is reported to the document developer, including a snapshot of the document that can reproduce the crash.
-No changes are made to the document when an input event (including user actions) causes a crash.
+A crash is reported to the workspace developer, including a snapshot of the workspace that can reproduce the crash.
+No changes are made to the workspace when an input event (including user actions) causes a crash.
 Sometimes crashes can be predicted ahead of time when formulas are being edited (for example type mismatches).
 These are called static errors and are presented to the developer as problems to be fixed.
 Unlike conventional compiler errors, static errors do not prevent the system from running, so long as the erroneous formula is not used.
 2. The program is terminated before it completes because it has taken too long or used too many resources.
 3. The program completes successfully, producing results.
 4. The program intentionally _rejects_ without producing a result.
 Rejection means the program refuses to handle the input values supplied to it.
 Rejection is inspired by [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL), which calls it _failure_, as do many parsing DSLs.
 We call it rejection rather than failure to make clear it is an intentional occurence, not a programming error (a crash).